Press "Enter" to skip to content

 Morning Colors (President’s March)

-Evening colors was the bugle call of retreat which originally derived from Based on French bugle call La Retraite written by David Buhl in 1829.
-The call was used Act 3 of damnation de Faust by Hector Berlioz in 1846.
+Evening colors was the bugle call of retreat, which originally derived from the French bugle call La Retraite, written by David Buhl in 1829.
+The call was used in Act 3 of Damnation de Faust by Hector Berlioz in 1846.
 This was not to remain in use for long.
-The calls for morning colors and evening colors became To the Color and Retreat respectively.
-It remains in Naval tradition to this day with the addition of Attention sounded before and Carry On sounded afterwards.
+The calls for morning colors and evening colors became To the Color and Retreat, respectively.
+It remains in Naval tradition to this day, with the addition of Attention sounded before and Carry On sounded afterward.
 In the V.F.
-Safranek “Complete Instruction for Bugle, Trumpet, and Drum” (1918) it specifies only the first part of the call sounded on shipboard.
+Safranek “Complete Instruction for Bugle, Trumpet, and Drum” (1918), it specifies only the first part of the call sounded on shipboard.
 This was, no doubt, due to the shorter staffs.

 1918 V.F.
 Safranek Complete Instruction for Bugle Trumpet and Drum